Ed-Whyatt/abundant-books-ms-4/TESTING.md

 ## Known Bugs

 #### Books page sort by price
-The sort by price in books html dose not sort by ascending or descending order.
+The sort by price in books html dose not sort by ascending or descending order this can be fixed as a future feature.

+#### Check out countries
+The checkout countries border dose not match the rest for the form this can be fixed as a future feature.